 Welcome to Tree Bee!

-TD Tree Bee is a tree identification tool used to engage classrooms, families and communities in learning more about the trees and forests in their own backyards.
+Tree Bee is a tree identification tool used to engage classrooms, families and communities in learning more about the trees and forests in their own backyards.

 Approximate Age: 100 years

 Historical/Cultural Significance: Wychwood Park is one of Toronto's unique neighbourhoods, and its natural landscape is a critical part of it.
 Named after Wychwood Forest in Oxfordshire, it was founded in 1874, and is well known for its Arts & Crafts houses, Taddle Creek and pond, and 800 or so significant trees, including several hundred large White and Red Oaks, as well as Black Locust, Bassword, Beech and Hemlock.
 The Park, with 60 houses on 50 acres, was named a Heritage Conservation District in 1985.

 Circumference: 457 cm

 Historical/Cultural Significance: The tree is of Provincial significance, possibly National, through its association with the Blake family.

 It is located on the headwaters of Garrison Creek in what was the parkland of the Blake Estate, known as "Humewood".
 William Hume Blake (1809 - 1872) was first professor of common and civil law at King's College and was elected to the Legislative Assembly in 1847.
 His son, the Honourable Edward Blake (1833-1912) was the second Premier of Ontario, 1871-1872, a Canadian Constitutional expert, and federal Liberal leader 1880-1887.

 Following a Mission in 1911, the Anglican congregation of St Thomas determined to establish a maternity home for unwed mothers.
 They purchased the Blake property near St. Clair and Bathurst Streets in 1912.
 The "Humewood House" opened on April 23, 1912.